 Milkweed, Common Milkweed, Butterflyweed, Swamp Milkweed, Showy Milkweed, Mexican Whorled Milkweed, Tropical Milkweed, Asclepias syriaca, Asclepias tuberosa, Asclepias incarnata, Asclepias speciosa, Asclepias fascicularis, Asclepias curassavica

-Habit and Size: Generally, Asclepias plants grow upright, reaching heights between 2 to 6 feet (60-180 cm), depending on the species.
+Habit and Size: Generally, milkweed plants grow upright, reaching heights between 2 to 6 feet (60-180 cm), depending on the species.
 Their foliage is typically oblong or lanceolate, often with a light, milky sap when broken—hence the name “milkweed”.

 Flowers: Milkweed flowers are some of the plant’s most notable features.
 They bloom in clusters, with each flower composed of five nectar-rich petals that attract various pollinators, particularly butterflies.
-The blooms come in various colors, including white, pink, orange, and purple, depending on the species.
-Following the flowers, Asclepias plants produce unique, pod-like fruits filled with seeds attached to silky hairs that help them disperse in the wind.
+Depending on the species, the blooms come in various colors, including white, pink, orange, and purple.
+Following the flowers, the plants produce unique, pod-like fruits with seeds attached to silky hairs that help them disperse in the wind.

 Blooming Season: Most milkweed plants bloom between late spring and late summer, depending on the species and location,